wp-plugins/fb-cache-cleaner/readme.txt

 Donate link: http://goo.gl/g9iLXd
 Requires at least: 3.0
 Tested up to: 4.1.1
-Stable tag: stable
+Stable tag: trunk

-This plugin clear the cache of facebook after a post is updated.
+This plugin clear the cache of facebook after a post is updated or published.

 == Description ==
-This plugin clear the cache of facebook after a post is updated.
+This plugin clear the cache of facebook after a post is updated or published.

 Additionally you can choose if clear the cache for only public post or also for the password-protected post.